fix wall/gran command

 The nature of the wall/particle interactions are determined by the fstyle setting.
-It can be any of the styles defined by the pair_style granular commands.
-Currently this is hooke, hooke/history, or hertz/history.
-The equation for the force between the wall and particles touching it is the same as the corresponding equation on the pair_style granular doc page, in the limit of one of the two particles going to infinite radius and mass (flat wall).
-Specifically, delta = radius - r = overlap of particle with wall, m_eff = mass of particle, and the effective radius of contact = RiRj/Ri+Rj is just the radius of the particle.
+It can be any of the styles defined by the pair_style gran/* or the more general pair_style granular commands.
+Currently the options are hooke, hooke/history, or hertz/history for the former, and granular with all the possible options of the associated pair_coeff command for the latter.
+The equation for the force between the wall and particles touching it is the same as the corresponding equation on the pair_style gran/* and pair_style granular doc pages, in the limit of one of the two particles going to infinite radius and mass (flat wall).
+Specifically, delta = radius - r = overlap of particle with wall, m_eff = mass of particle, and the effective radius of contact = RiRj/Ri+Rj is set to the radius of the particle.

 The effective mass m_eff in the formulas listed on the pair_style granular doc page is the mass of the particle for particle/wall interactions (mass of wall is infinite).
 If the particle is part of a rigid body, its mass is replaced by the mass of the rigid body in those formulas.
 This is determined by searching for a fix rigid command (or its variants).

 The wallstyle can be planar or cylindrical.
 The 3 planar options specify a pair of walls in a dimension.
 Wall positions are given by lo and hi.
 Either of the values can be specified as NULL if a single wall is desired.
 For a zcylinder wallstyle, the cylinder’s axis is at x = y = 0.0, and the radius of the cylinder is specified.